AlexRogalskiy/grpc-getting-started/README.md

 One of my main concerns is about how to troubleshoot issues in production.
 So far, I'm used to work with curl commands and see the responses.
 But again, thanks to the community, there are some workarounds to, as an example, [return JSON responses or to work as an usual REST API](https://github.com/grpc-ecosystem/grpc-gateway).

-See my sources in [my github project](https://github.com/Sgitario/grpc-getting-started).
+See the sources in [my github project](https://github.com/Sgitario/grpc-getting-started).